Association of Tutors in Law and Political Science

 Content type: Page

 Activities and Objectives of the Association The primary mission of the tutoring program is to restore equal opportunity in the selective admissions process for MMOPK programs, where private exam preparation organizations are particularly active.
 To this end, the association offers weekly sessions that cover the material taught by professors.
 These sessions are developed in collaboration with the teaching staff to provide questions aligned with the expectations for exam day.
 It also organizes quizzes and mock exams so that students can practice under real-world conditions and assess their progress throughout the semester.
-Fully aware of the stress this year may cause, the association organizes wellness-focused events throughout the year.
+Fully aware of the stress this year can cause, the association organizes wellness-focused events throughout the year.
 Finally, in a year of curriculum reform, the association is focusing its efforts on academic advising and reorientation so that students can plan their academic paths.

 Content type: Page